chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 comments: true
 ---

-macOS 14 (Sonoma) [broke](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346) the "Emoji & Symbols" keyboard shortcuts (`fn`+`e` or `Control`+`Cmd`+`Space`) on Firefox: instead of opening, the emoji picker briefly flashes and disappears:
+macOS 14 (Sonoma) [broke](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346) the "Emoji & Symbols" keyboard shortcuts (`fn/🌐`+`e` or `control`+`cmd`+`space`) on Firefox: instead of opening, the emoji picker briefly flashes and disappears:

 ![The "Emoji & Symbols" panel briefly flashes and disappears](/img/2024/02/emoji-flash.gif){: .center }

 If you use the "Edit...
 Emoji & Symbols" menu, the picker works - but it's annoying to reach out for the mouse whenever you need an emoji or special character!
-I thought such an inconvenient bug would be fixed quickly on a minor Firefox or macOS update, but months passed and it was still there, so I digged a bit and and came with a fix.
+I thought such an inconvenient bug would be fixed quickly on a minor Firefox or macOS update, but months passed and the bug was still there.

-The fix also corrects a [secondary problem](https://bugzilla.mozilla.org/show_bug.cgi?id=1833923) with the `fn`+`e` shortcut (introduced in Monterey as a replacement for `Control`+`Cmd`+`Space`, which remained working): it works sometimes, but also writes the letter "e" where the cursor is, which is equally disturbing.
+Between annoyed and curious, I dug the [source code](https://firefox-source-docs.mozilla.org/contributing/directory_structure.html) a bit and wrote a [patch](https://phabricator.services.mozilla.com/D193328) that fixes it, and also a [secondary problem](https://bugzilla.mozilla.org/show_bug.cgi?id=1833923) with the `fn/🌐`+`e` shortcut (introduced in Monterey as a replacement/alternative for `control`+`cmd`+`space`): it works sometimes, but when it does, it also writes the letter "e" where the cursor is, which is equally irksome.

 For reasons that I will explain below, Mozilla did not accept the fix.
 They are working on another solution, but it will take a while to be released.
-Because of that, I decided to share some details about my fix here, alongside with instructions on to [apply the patch to the official Firefox source code](/archives/2024/02/a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma/#applying-the-patch), or, if you trust me, [download my patched version](/archives/2024/02/a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma/#downloading-emojifox) - which I dubbed "EmojiFox" to avoid confusion.
+Since [many people have the problem right now](https://web.archive.org/web/20240218153259/https://www.reddit.com/r/firefox/search/?q=emoji%20mac&restrict_sr=1&rdt=60658), I decided to share some details about my fix here, alongside with instructions for [applying the patch to the official Firefox source code](/archives/2024/02/a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma/#applying-the-patch) or [downloading my patched version](/archives/2024/02/a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma/#downloading-emojifox) - which I rebranded "EmojiFox" to avoid confusion and respect Mozilla's trademarks/license.

 <!--more-->